 * * *

-I do get nervous about forgetting the lyrics, so during the day I keep softly singing the lyrics over and over.
-I also remember that many people have not heard me sing the Anthem, so this is my opportunity to show them how I sing it.
+I do get nervous about forgetting the lyrics, so during the day of a performance I keep singing the lyrics softly, over and over.
+I also tell myself that most of the people in attendance would not have heard me sing the Anthem before, so this is my opportunity to show them how well I sing it.

-After spending time with family on Navy Pier, it was time to get ready for the game.
+After spending the day with family at Gino’s East and on Navy Pier, it was time to get ready for the game.
 I wore my Cubby-blue long sleeve shirt and a jacket, as it was the 29th of September and one day before my sister Angela’s birthday.
 I wasn’t sure if it would be warm or cold. you never know at Wrigley.

 I didn’t need to worry.